 Once the program for the recital is settled between the student and their studio teacher, the student must email their proposed program (title, duration, and instrumentation in the body of the email, along with PDF attachments of all scores in their final form) to the entire composition faculty no later than 30 days in advance of the recital date.
 Faculty reserve the right to request changes to the program, and therefore students are urged to submit their work as early as possible, rather than waiting for the 30-day deadline.

-Liberal arts component of a School of Music B.M. degree
+Liberal arts component of a Departments of Music B.M. degree

-The School of Music, as a dedicated professional school within The Catholic University of America, requires a central core of music and non-music courses related to the University-wide undergraduate study of the liberal arts.
+The Departments of Music require a central core of music and non-music courses related to the University-wide undergraduate study of the liberal arts.

 Additional notes and requirements pertaining to B.M.
 Composition majors

 If the student is not formally admitted on a first attempt, he/she may make a second attempt.
 If the student is not formally admitted after their second attempt, they will no longer be eligible for formal admission to the B.M.
-Composition program, although they remain a student in the School of Music and may apply for admission to other majors within the School.
+Composition program, although they remain a student in the Departments of Music and may apply for admission to other majors within the departments.

 As an additional condition of formal admission to (and remaining in the program after formal admission), grades of B- or higher are required of B.M.
 Composition Majors in all required courses offered by the Division of Composition and Theory.
 If the student does not obtain a B- or higher in any of the required courses offered by the Division of Composition and Theory, she/he will be required to repeat the course until the requisite grade is attained.